 - 7 Erosion Control Land and stormwater management practices that minimize soil loss caused by surface water movement. - 8 Floodplain See Figure 2 below.
-The area adjoining a watercourse, which has been or may be covered by flood waters.
+The area adjoining a stream, which has been or may be covered by flood waters.
 [Adapted from Chapter 31 of Nebraska Statutes] - 9 Floodway See Figure 2 below.
-The channel of a watercourse and the adjacent land areas that are necessary to be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot.
-[Adapted from Chapter 31 of Nebraska Statutes].
-The Federal Emergency Management Agency (FEMA) provides further clarification that a floodway is the central portion of a riverine floodplain needed to carry the deeper, faster moving water. - 10 Floodway Fringe See Figure 2 below.
+The channel of a stream and the adjacent land areas that are necessary to be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot.
+[Adapted from Chapter 31 of Nebraska Statutes]. - 10 Floodway Fringe See Figure 2 below.
 That portion of the floodplain of the base flood, which is outside of the floodway.
 [Adapted from Chapter 31 of Nebraska Statutes]